 Critical HR issues in the devolution of people management duties to line managers.

-With the changing nature of work and unprecedented global events, organisations are requiring their HR teams to act quickly and more strategically in terms of how and to what extent devolution of HR tasks to line managers are to be deployed.
+With a new normal and continued unprecedented global events, organisations are requiring their HR teams to act quickly and more strategically in terms of how and to what extent devolution of HR tasks to line managers are to be deployed.
 In such markets, line managers will be required to meet operational targets and they will be pressured to do this with less staff and smaller budgets.
 The challenge for HR will be to continually build a business case around the devolution of HR tasks to line when their own areas are pressured to cut costs and do more with less.

 Greater devolution of tasks to line managers may more than ever be seen as a quick cost reduction method of reducing resources in HR.
 HR will be challenged to maintain a centralised model and managing outcomes of the decisions made by line managers as a result of the devolving of tasks.
 Its greatest challenge would be implementing robust systems and processes to ensure corporate equity is maintained and that line manager’s move away from the silo mentality when undertaking people management duties.
 Issues of corporate equity such as pay increases will impact other line managers and their staff and could have a ripple effect across the organisation.